ManjinderUNCC/DSBA6188-Homework3/README.md

 ## The goal of this homework assignment is to create a prototype (POC/MVP) search tool that will help users find old 1920s movies.
 The movie dataset will contain 1,000 movies.

 ### Movie Dataset
-The movie dataset used in this project can be found on Kaggle.
+-The movie dataset used in this project can be found on Kaggle.
 It contains a collection of movie plots from Wikipedia.

-You can download the dataset from [here](https://www.kaggle.com/datasets/jrobischon/wikipedia-movie-plots?resource=download).
+-You can download the dataset from [here](https://www.kaggle.com/datasets/jrobischon/wikipedia-movie-plots?resource=download).

-You will also need to obtain a Fireworks API key from [here](https://fireworks.ai/)
+-You will also need to obtain a Fireworks API key from [here](https://fireworks.ai/)

-ChatGPT was also used to help explain and write code.
+-ChatGPT was also used to help explain and write code.
 It is a requirement to have human intervention when using ChatGPT.

-Ensure you have a good GPU.
+-Ensure you have a good GPU.

 ### Case Writeup [here](https://github.com/ManjinderUNCC/DSBA6188-Homework3/blob/main/Homework3Writeup-DSBA6118%20(1).pdf)